cxr244/covid-obgyn/data-dictionary.md

-All data was downloaded from source URLs on 22 July 2020.
+All data was downloaded from source URLs on 21 December 2020.

 ## aamc-state-data.csv